arizakevin/Enhanced-component-with-modal/README.md

     export default CustomModal;

-EnhancedComponent needs to receive the CustomButton as a prop to be able to open the modal.
+ComponentToEnhance needs to receive the CustomButton as a prop to be able to open the modal.

         // This is the component/screen you want to enhance with the modal.
         // Make sure it receives the CustomButtom component through props.